jondejong/maprest/README.md

 maprest
 =======

-A Grails plugin allowing you to easily customize REST output
+A Grails plugin allowing you to easily customize dynamic REST output

 This is a work in progess.
 It will allow you to add custom property maps to you object model to define how a REST service should respond.